 We are encouraging groups to enable online registration for September 1, 2017 registration (Scouting year 2017-2018).
 Paper registration will no longer be supported as ofthe 2017-2018 Scouting year.

 If you have registered online, then starting September 1st 2016, you will be able to self-select a tax receipt and print at your desired location.
 For the 2016 tax year, there may be a modification to the tax code where a printed receipt is not necessary.

-We also support Interac® transfer (please note CIBC does not permit this function), and PayPal™ will be introduced in the future.
+We also support Interac® transfer (please note CIBC does not permit this function), and PayPal™.
 By having various forms of payment, parents have a variety of options to choose from that suit their needs.

 Certain homes may not have Internet access, but most businesses, community centers, libraries and restaurants do.
 If Internet is not available at a parent’s place of work, they can also ask a family member, friend or neighbour to borrow access to register.
 Groups can also hold parent registration evenings, and share a laptop among parents who do not have internet access.
 If Internet access is not available in the Group meeting location, then consider holding your registration night at a location with Wi Fi, such as a library or a community centre.
 This can be a great way to engage your parents by having a Parent Registration Night in the spring!

 Parents who wish to apply for NOLB can go through a process that’s easier than ever.
 Parents should begin the NOLB application process prior to registering online.
 Once their application has been processed, they will be advised whether a NOLB subsidy has been approved and subsidy will be applied to their profile.
 When they register their child online in MyScouts, the discounted amount of the NOLB subsidy will be automatically deducted from their registration fee.
 The NOLB application process is detailed on scouts.ca here.